What Should I Wear to an Interview? [Understanding Dress Codes]

 Another good idea is to look around when you’re at the office for the interview.
 See what others are wearing.
 Pay attention to what the person interviewing you is wearing.
 That, obviously, won’t help you for your first interview, but if you get a second interview or — better yet — offered the job, you’ll have a good idea of what’s appropriate.
 If everyone is wearing a suit, you should probably do the same.

-Another — and very important — thing to consider is to wear clothing that fits.
+Another important thing to consider is to wear clothing that fits.
 It should cover the areas that need to be covered in the workplace.
-Stomachs should stay in your shirt and rear ends should stay in your pants.

 Person with tattoos working at a laptop